-1. The addition of MBSP messaging capability to a PLMN shall not require changes to existing UEs supporting PWS Warning Notification only.
+[PR-4.6.6-1] 1.
+The addition of MBSP messaging capability to a PLMN shall not require changes to existing UEs supporting PWS Warning Notification only.

-2. The MNO shall be able to indicate to the UE PWS Warning Notifications and MBSP messages linked together covering the same public warning.
+[PR-4.6.6-2] 2.
+The MNO shall be able to indicate to the UE PWS Warning Notifications and MBSP messages linked together covering the same public warning.